Playoff Game Preview: Orlando Solar Bears vs. Florida Everblades

 LISTEN: OSB Radio via Mixlr

+DZIERKALS BEGINNING TO BREAK OUT AGAINST 'BLADES: Forward Martins Dzierkals has come alive over the past two games for Orlando.
+The rookie picked up an assist in Game 3 and tallied two points - including the game-winning goal - in Game 4.
+Dzierkals led the Solar Bears with five game-winners in the regular season, and the team posted a 14-0-0-0 record when he found the back of the net during the 2017-18 campaign.

-SCORE FIRST: A key to victory for the Solar Bears will be getting the first goal of the game.
-Orlando has posted a 3-0 record in the postseason when scoring first.
+SCORE FIRST: As was the case on Friday, a major key to victory for the Solar Bears will be getting the first goal of the game; Orlando opened the scoring for the first time in the series in Game 4 thanks to Chris LeBlanc's first-period goal.
+Orlando has posted a 4-0 record in the postseason when scoring first.
 The Solar Bears were 21-4-2-1 when scoring first during the regular season.

-CONTAIN MCCARRON: Another key to victory tonight will be shutting down Everblades forward John McCarron.
-The third-year pro leads Florida with seven points in three games during the series.
+CONTINUE TO SHUT DOWN MCCARRON: Just as they did in Game 4, the Solar Bears must be a thorn in the side of Everblades forward John McCarron.
+Orlando prevented the crafty playmaker from registering a point for the first time in the series on Friday, and the Solar Bears will need to limit McCarron once again today, as the forward leads the Everblades in the series with seven points (2g-5a) through four games.

 SOLAR BEARS 2018 PLAYOFF LEADERS